WildMeOrg/old_wildme-docs/docs/developers/wbia/wbia_overview.md

 ```
 and returns a JSON-formatted response with the same contents for gps_list.

 Alternatively, a user can opt to expose an endpoint that does not apply any JSON response serialization.
-Specific examples of this need include wanting to serve HTML pages, raw image bytes, CSV or XML downloads, redirects or HTTP errors or any other non-JSON response.
+Specific examples of this include serving HTML pages, raw image bytes, CSV or XML downloads, redirects, HTTP errors or any other non-JSON response.
 Functions that are decorated with `@register_route` also benefit from the same parameter JSON serialization as `@register_api`.

 ### WBIA Web Interface

-WBIA also supports a basic web interface with viewing tools and curation tools.
+WBIA also supports a basic web interface with viewing and curation tools.
 For example, the routes `/view/imagesets/`, `/view/images/`, `/view/annotations/`, and `/view/parts/` allow for a user to quickly see the state of the database.
-There is also a batched uploading function to easily add a handful of images to a database without needing to use the full Python or REST APIs for larger imports.
+There is also a batch uploading function to easily add a handful of images to a database without needing to use the full Python or REST APIs for larger imports.

 The web-tools for turking (borrowing the phrase from *Amazon Mechanical Turk*) support a wide range of helpful functions.
 The most helpful interface is arguably the annotation bounding box and metadata interface.
 This interface can be viewed at `/turk/detection/?gid=X` and shows the current annotations for Image RowID=X, where they are located, what metadata is set on them, what parts (if any) have been added to the annotations, and what metadata is on the parts.